ArtHitParade

 The 31-month scholar and artistic work of Zhang Daqian in the grottoes of Dunhuang, from 1941 to 1943, have not only helped the Chinese to appreciate their ancient pictorial heritage.
 Now enjoying a new vision across ages in addition to his flawless technique, Zhang became the best modern Chinese artist.

 In 1944, Zhang performs a sumptuous portrait of this court woman in an elaborate costume, with bright colors on a background dotted with gold.
 The flexible expression of the woman is inspired by Ming style.
-This artwork, 125 x 75 cm including the subframe, was sold for RMB 71M by China Guardian on May 10, 2013.
+This artwork, 125 x 75 cm including the subframe, was sold for RMB 71M from a lower estimate of RMB 12M by China Guardian on May 10, 2013, lot 240.

 2